craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 If rules you add with `sbx policy allow` or `sbx policy deny` don't change sandbox behavior, your organization likely has governance enabled.
-Run `sbx policy ls` to check: if the output starts with a `Policy rules` header listing a `Governance  Managed by <org>` line, org governance is active.
-When it's active, the organization policy replaces local policy, so your rules have no effect.
+Run `sbx policy ls` to check: if the output starts with a `Governance: Managed by
+<org>` line, org governance is active.
+When it's active, the organization
-They're hidden from `sbx policy ls` by default; run `sbx policy ls --include-inactive` to see them with an `inactive` status in the `STATUS` column.
+policy replaces local policy, so your rules have no effect.
+They're hidden from `sbx policy ls` by default; run `sbx policy ls --wide --include-inactive` to see them with an `inactive` status in the `STATUS` column.

 Organization policy can't be supplemented from your machine.
 To change what your sandboxes can access, ask your admin to update the organization policy in